Broadband for renters and tenants

 Do I have to pay to have a landline installed?

 Your landlord is not legally required to provide a landline into a property, but the vast majority of landlords will.
-If there is no landline and you want to have one installed, you will have to get permission from your landlord first.
+If there is no landline and you want to have one installed, you will have to get permission from your landlord first in most instances.

 Back to top